RaphaelRibes/GeCKO-MTruncatula/READ_MAPPING/README.md

 - *REFERENCE:*&nbsp;&nbsp;&nbsp;The path to the reference file in fasta format (must end with .fa, .fas or .fasta).

 *If you set CREATE_SUB_BAMS to TRUE, you either have to provide a bed file:*
-- *BED:*&nbsp;&nbsp;&nbsp;The path to the bed file listing regions of interest to count reads in, in format "chr start end".
+- *BED:*&nbsp;&nbsp;&nbsp;The path to the bed file listing regions of interest to count reads in, in format "chr start end", separated with tabulations.
 Optional: can be left blank ("").

 *Or to provide ALL of the three following parameters to automatically create a bed file containing the genomic regions with enough coverage in your dataset:*
 - *BED_MIN_MEAN_COV:*&nbsp;&nbsp;&nbsp;The minimum mean depth per sample (number of reads per base) to keep a genomic region.
 Optional: can be left blank ("").